PLAN YOUR VISIT

 Grounds are open daily from 9:00 a.m. to 5:00 p.m., except December 25.

 A $8 per car from April 1st to Labor day, 7 days a week and weekends only from September 10th thru October 31st.
 Admission free during winter season.
 Grounds are wheelchair and stroller accessible.
+PLEASE NOTE THERE ARE NO PETS ALLOWED IN THE PARK.

 For More Information Please Call (516) 922-8600.